To be held Nov. 13th from 9-3 at St Mark’s United Church, 50 Dexter Drive, Saint John, NB

 Meet our Co-Hosts

 A well-known figure in the Saint John community, Victoria Clarke is an extraordinary communicator who loves #SaintAwesome and the people who live there.
-In her current role as Executive Director of Discover Saint John, she specializes in strategic relationships, marketing, business development and government relations.
-Her past experiences include working with the excellent team at the Saint John Regional Hospital Foundation, running her own e-marketing business and co-hosting a popular morning radio show.
+Her past experiences include leading the team at Discover Saint John, working with the excellent team at the Saint John Regional Hospital Foundation, running her own e-marketing business and co-hosting a popular morning radio show.

 Victoria volunteers a great deal of her time raising funds and support for various charities and organizations, while also sitting on various charity and business boards and committees.
-She is presently President of the Destination Marketing Association of Canada, a Director of the Arts Board of New Brunswick, and Director on the Atlantic Canada Cruise Association board.
-She has served on the national cabinet for the Association for Healthcare Philanthropy, as well as having Chaired the United Way of Greater Saint John 2017 Annual Campaign.
+Victoria recently concluded the #MoreRoomForLove $24 Million campaign with Ronald McDonald House Charities Atlantic as the NB Chair, the funds were raised to build a new RMHC House in Halifax.
+She has served as President of the Destination Marketing Association of Canada, a Director of the Arts Board of New Brunswick, and Director on the Atlantic Canada Cruise Association board.

 A member of the Nursing and Health Sciences team at UNB Saint John, when he’s not working on a theatre project he’s probably faking his way through a triathlon or apologizing to his family about all that triathlon and theatre.